GeoscienceAustralia/dea-knowledge-hub/content/_templates/category-v1.rst

 {{ data.title }}
 ===================================================================

-This catalogue contains the following products.
+This category contains the following products.

 .. tableofcontents::